AltspaceVR/AltspaceSDK-wiki/SDK-Guide.md

-### AltObjectControls
-AltObjectControls extends [ObjectControls], an open-source library for interacting with ThreeJS objects using a mouse or other input device, to work with Altspace cursor events.
-The advantage of using AltObjectControls is your app will respond appropriately to both cursor events when running in Altspace and mouse events when running the web browser.
-Typically you will not create the AltObjectControls instance or call its methods directly, as it is managed by the CursorEvents (see above).
-The key method is `CursorEvents.enableMouseEvents()`.

 ### FirebaseSync
 FirebaseSync synchronizes the positions of objects across the network.
 If one user moves a hologram, all other users in the room will see the object in the new position.
 This is currently done using the Firebase object database, so a  Firebase Account is required.
 Sign up for free at Firebase.com and note your database URL, which is an argument to the FirebaseSync constructor.